UpgradeLink-standalone Self-Build Image

 Adjust the following configuration files:

-upgradelink-api/server/api/etc/api.yaml4.
+development/docker-standalone/upgradelink-api/server/api.yaml4.
 Build Docker Images

 4.1 Build the images